 - 1/4 cup chopped walnuts

 - 1. Preheat oven to 375°.
 Place cranberries and pears in a large bowl.
 Mix sugar substitute, sugar, 1 teaspoon flour and cinnamon; sprinkle over cranberry mixture and toss to coat.
 Transfer to an 8-in. square baking dish coated with cooking spray.

 - 2. In a small bowl, combine the oats, brown sugar and remaining flour.
 Cut in butter until crumbly; stir in walnuts.
 Sprinkle over cranberry mixture.

 - 3. Bake, uncovered, at 375° for 30-35 minutes or until topping is golden brown and pears are tender.
-Serve warm with frozen yogurt.
+If desired, serve warm with frozen yogurt.
 Yield: 8 servings.

 Reviews for Cranberry Pear Crisp